On the Radar

 -

-The investment test — The registrant’s and its other subsidiaries’ investments in and advances to the tested equity method investment are compared with the total consolidated assets of the registrant as of the end of the most recently completed fiscal year.
+The investment test — The registrant’s and its other subsidiaries’ investments in and advances to the tested equity method investment are compared with the consolidated total assets of the registrant as of the end of the most recently completed fiscal year.

 -